 Many consider the two concepts of customer focus and operational efficiency at odds with one another.
 But with the right approach, they can actually align to meet both customer and company needs.
 One way to align is to take a new look at staffing the customer contact center.

-A flexible, home agent staffing solution can help financial services organizations achieve both cost and customer experience goals.
+A flexible, home associate staffing solution can help financial services organizations achieve both cost and customer experience goals.
 It’s a growing trend among many financial services companies.
-Technology research firm Ovum predicts that financial services companies are expected to increase their share of outsourced home agent deployments through 2015.
-And, Frost & Sullivan reports that the financial services market is rapidly expanding its use of remote agents due to technology advances that further enhance the model by enabling experts and remote workers to provide assistance to distant locations.
+Technology research firm Ovum predicts that financial services companies are expected to increase their share of outsourced home associate deployments through 2015.
+And, Frost & Sullivan reports that the financial services market is rapidly expanding its use of remote associates due to technology advances that further enhance the model by enabling experts and remote workers to provide assistance to distant locations.

-4 Reasons to Embrace the Home Agent Model
+4 Reasons to Embrace the Home Associate Model

-There are four specific areas of opportunity where banks and other consumer finance institutions can find hidden value in using at-home agents:
+There are four specific areas of opportunity where banks and other consumer finance institutions can find hidden value in using at-home associate:

 - Increase efficiency and effectiveness